Eeeeeeeww! Disgusting Sandwiches!

 Burning Houses on the Playground!

-When we made our little Tudor houses in class and pupils couldn't wait to burn them!
+We made little Tudor houses in class and pupils couldn't wait to burn them!

 One of our Big Question learning challenges was to find out if fire spreads easier when things are close together.
 We made cardboard houses and did a little investigation on the playground.
 We arranged half of our houses tightly packed together, just like London houses were in 1666.
 We then arranged the other half more spread out.
 We set fire to one house in each arrangement and observed what happened.
 We quickly saw the reason the Great Fire spread so quickly back in 1666!
 Check out our investigation below: